monopoli

 Puglia’s Baroque City

-Lecce, Puglia is a beautiful city with unmistakable style.
-It’s known for its Baroque architecture, Roman monuments and ancient amphitheater.
 The historic center is enchanting.
 You will find beautiful seventeenth-century buildings adorned with ornate details.
-Not to mention, there are architectural surprises around every corner.
-Everything was built with local ‘Lecce Limestone’.
-This stone bathes the town in glowing shades of cream and golden depending on how the sun hits it.
+Not to mention, Roman monuments and an ancient amphitheater.
+There are architectural surprises around every corner.
 Lecce Italy, nicknamed ‘The Florence of the South’, is definitely worth a visit.

 Lecce